Manager’s Guide to Tackling Challenges in Performance Management

 There should be alignment between individual, unit and organizational goals.

+The system should account for the context in which the company operates– the business and the cultural environment.
 Aguinis cites the examples of Japan and United States.
 While in Japan organizations focus on measuring both behaviors and results, in the US there is greater emphasis on results.

 This can be understood along four dimensions, suggests Aguinis: